SasView/sasview/src/sas/models/media/model_functions.rst

 ..
 The RectangularPrism models were coded and documented by M A Gonzalez, ILL, Apr 2014

 ..
 To do:
 ..
-Remove the 'This is xi' & 'This is zeta' lines before release!
-..
 Add example parameters/plots for the CoreShellEllipsoidXTModel
 ..
 Add example parameters/plots for the RectangularPrism models
 ..
 Check the content against the NIST Igor Help File